Breakthrough/bcastell.com/content/about.md

 ## My Background & Experience

+### Education

+I hold a **B.E.Sc in Electrical Engineering** from the [*University of Western Ontario*](http://uwo.ca/).
+The focus of my studies was real-time and embedded control systems, with significant overlap in the areas of computer engineering and computer science.
+I also have experience taking post-graduate courses in parallel processing and GPGPU optimization, having applied these skills to real-world robotic systems, mainly focused on using image processing for object and pose recognition.

 ### Employers

 The following is a list of companies I have worked for in the past (note this list may not always be up to date):